YosysHQ/yosys/docs/source/yosys_internals/formats/cell_library.rst

 .. role:: verilog(code)
 	:language: Verilog

+..
+TODO: copypaste

 .. _chapter:celllib:

 Internal cell library
 =====================

 Most of the passes in Yosys operate on netlists, i.e. they only care about the RTLIL::Wire and RTLIL::Cell objects in an RTLIL::Module.
 This chapter discusses the cell types used by Yosys to represent a behavioural design internally.